rgardam/aws-swarmer/README.md

 TODO.

 - Use autoscaling groups to manage workers
-- Use NAT to enable private networks for workers
 - Handle multiple ssh users
 - Make into a proper terraform module